 (2) The net income from the operation of a business or profession.
 Expenditures for business expansion or amortization of capital indebtedness shall not be used as deductions in determining net income.
 An allowance for depreciation, as provided in a business or profession may be deducted, based on straight line depreciation, as provided in Internal Revenue Service regulations.
 Any withdrawal of cash or assets from the operation of a business or profession will be included in income, except to the extent the withdrawal is reimbursement of cash or assets invested in the operation by the family; (3) Interest, dividends, and other net income of any kind from real or personal property.
 Expenditures for amortization of capital indebtedness shall not be used as deductions in determining net income.
 An allowance for depreciation is permitted only as authorized in paragraph (b)(2) of this section.
-Any withdrawal of cash or assets from an investment will be included in income, except to the extent the withdrawal is reimbursement of cash or assets for an investment will be included in income, except to the extent the withdrawal is reimbursement of a sector of a submission of a sector of the actual indebtedness shall not be used as deductions in determining net income.
-An allowance for depreciation is permitted only as authorized in paragraph (b)(2) of this section.
-Any withdrawal of cash or assets from an investment will be included in income, except to the extent the withdrawal is reimbursement of cash or assets invested by the family.
-Where the family has net family assets in excess of \$5,000, annual income shall include the greater of the actual income derived from all net family assets or a percentage of the value of such assets based on the current passbook savings rate, as determined by HUD;
+Any withdrawal of cash or assets from an investment will be included in income, except to the extent the withdrawal is reimbursement of cash or assets for an investment will be included in income, except to the extent the withdrawal is reimbursement of a sector of a submitted only as authorized in paragraph (b)(2) of this section.
+Any withdrawal of cash or assets from an investment will be included in income, except to the extent the withdrawal is reimbursement of cash or assets of \$5,000, annual income shall include the greater of the actual income derived from all net family assets or a percentage of the value of such assets based on the current passbook savings rate, as determined by HUD;